 My Verdict

-The best bike trainers for Zwift are ANT+ FE-C compatible, meaning they are interactive.
-This means they allow Zwift to adjust the resistance based on the gradient you ride.
+The best bike trainers for Zwift are ANT+ FE-C compatible, meaning they can transmit your ride data to Zwift.
+They should also be interactive so Zwift can change the trainer’s resistance based on the gradient.

 Based on these and other criteria (more about them in the How to Choose the Best Bike Trainer for Zwift part), I selected the following three bike trainers:

-1. The best budget bike trainer for Zwift is Zwift Hub.
+- The best budget bike trainer for Zwift is Wahoo KICKR Core Zwift One.
 This direct-drive trainer provides one of the best price-value ratios of all smart trainers.

-3. The best high-end bike trainer for Zwift is Tacx NEO 2T (also available at wiggle.com).
+- The best high-end bike trainer for Zwift is Tacx NEO 2T (also available at tredz.co.uk).
 It is a direct-drive bike trainer used by pros for pre-race warm-ups, post-race cool down, and training.
 NEO 2T is among the most advanced bike trainers in all specs.
 It stands out from the rest thanks to the virtual flywheel that can simulate gravel, cobblestones, and more.

 *See the full list of considered bike trainers (on request only).